-Banks Rn ting 0.4 2022 2021 Rupees Short term Long term - Rating agency Rupees Faysal Bank Limited A1+ ۸۸ PACRA 18,963 1,679,220 Habib Metropolitan Bank Ltd. A1+ AA+ PACRA 4,482 46,636 Bank Alfalah Limited A1+ AA+ PACRA 2,609,703 1,178,854 Allied Bank Limited A1+ AAA PACRA 518,394 296,951 3,151,542 3,201,661
+Banks Ra ting - Rating agency 2022

+Short term Long term Rupees

+Faysal Bank Limited A 1 + AA PACRA 18,963

+Habib Metropolitan Bank Ltd. A 1 + AA+ PACRA 4,482

+Bank Alfalah Limited A 1 + AA+ PACRA 2,609,703

+Allied Bank Limited A 1 + AAA PACRA 518,394

+3,151,542

-Due to the Company's long standing business relationships with these counterparties and after giving due consideration to their strong financial standing, management does not expect non performance by these counter parties on their obligations to the Company.
-Accordingly, the credit risk is minimal.
+Due to the Company's long standing business relationships with these counterparties and after giving due consideration to their standing, management does not expect non performance by these counter parties on their obligations to the Company.
+Accord risk is minimal.